pinyin/tslint/README.md

 }
 ```

-If you are not using TSLint, create a file named tslint.json at the root of your project.
+If you are not using TSLint, create a `tslint.json` file at the root of your project.

 [Enable TypeScript in your IDE](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support).
 You should be able to write JavaScript/TypeScript like before, with some additional checks.